34 stocking stuffers under $25 you may just keep for yourself | CNN Underscored

 Everyone could use a spare charging cable, but don’t buy those cheap ones that will break in just a few months.
 We tested Lightning cables for weeks, and the Anker Powerline was by far the best.

-This beautiful 200 paged notepad from Rifle Paper Co. is a beautiful yet practical little gift to slip into their stocking and the perfect place for them to jot down their thoughts.
+This beautiful 200-page notepad from Rifle Paper Co. is a beautiful yet practical little gift to slip into their stocking and the perfect place for them to jot down their thoughts.

 Don't question the power of Poo-Pourri.
 Among our favorite practical, deeply essential gifts is this before-you-go spray that leaves the bathroom smelling like a citrus field after you leave.
 If you want it to feel even more special, check out this mini variety pack.